bmc-compuware/common-configuration-azure-extension/readme.md

 ## Installing extensions in a Azure Devops Server Instance

-Install the BMC common configuration extension according to the Azure Devops instructions for installing extensions.
+Install the BMC AMI common configuration extension according to the Azure Devops instructions for installing extensions.

 ## Configuring for Topaz Workbench CLI & Host Connections